GLMF Piano Competition: Thursday, January 29

 - Students need to master their assigned part up to tempo before coming to Great Lakes Music Festival.

-- Students will perform the piece along with college piano majors and minors (some parts will be doubled).
+- Students may perform the piece along with college piano majors and minors (some parts will be doubled).

 - Groups able to perfect their pieces will perform in the concert on Saturday.